yaelx/store-app/README.md

 - add real food products urls for DB
 - replace mock json with real database on firestore of mongoDB !
 - styling the app
+- add roting with views and cart handling
+- add menu links